 As a part of our goal to create a more welcoming and inclusive park experience, Metro will begin a series of projects to improve accessibility.
 Projects include repainting accessible parking spots, resurfacing the accessible path from the bus stop to the trailhead, making repairs to the Tonquin Regional Trail, and more.

-Work is scheduled for July 2023 through the end of the year.
+Ongoing work is expected to be completed by Memorial Day.
 While improvements are underway, the park will remain open.
 Be prepared for potential detours to access trails and amenities.

 Three miles of trails let you choose your adventure.
 Watch for native wildlife such as white-breasted nuthatches, Western bluebirds, orange-crowned warblers and Western gray squirrels.
 Five plazas make ideal spots to rest, reflect and learn about Graham Oaks’ history, from Kalapuyan tribes who gathered food to the family that farmed the land.
 Explore beyond the park on the regional Ice Age Tonquin Trail.

 See and do